yiran06/mat_inverse/README.md

 # mat_inverse
-Invert for the dispersion curve
+Matlab code to invert for the dispersion curve

-Ma,Yiran, Caltech Seismolab (2015)